-Data inside the program can be converted from one type to another.
-Some blocks only accept one data type, which means that sometimes data will need to be converted.
-The integer data type is not generated by the physical I/O channels but is used to simplify calculations (integer math requires fewer processor cycles than floating point math) or for display.
-One use of integers is for fixed point calculations.
-Fixed point refers to the practice of multiplying a real value by a fixed number with the understanding tht the lower place values are actually fractional values.
+Wake Tech BAT Lab 3 of 7 Last updated: http://waketech.edu/building-automation 8/3/2024 floating point math) or for display.
+One use of integers is to truncate floating point values and in provided automatically in the UI Sedona block.
+Another use for integers is for fixed point calculations.
+Fixed point refers to the practice of multiplying a float value by a fixed number with the understanding that the lower place digits are actually fractional values.
 For instance, we may wish to use a temperature measurement and include two places to the right of the decimal point.
-We would then multiply all of our temperatures by 100 and truncate values to the right of the decimal, with the understanding that 7898 should be interpreted as 78.98 deg.
+We would then multiply all our temperatures by 100 and truncate values to the right of the decimal, with the understanding that 7898 should be interpreted as 78.98 deg.
 This allows for more efficient storage and calculations using the data.
-Refer to the referenced Wiki article for a fuller explanation.
-Refer to the Sedona reference manual 2.9 for explanation of the data types and the blocks used for conversion between the blocks.
+Refer to the referenced Wiki article for a fuller explanation (optional).

+Refer to the Sedona reference manual 3.1 - 3.5 for explanation of the data types and the blocks used for conversion between the blocks.